-He started playing with ceramics when he was still in elementary school, at the house of a potter, José Trindade.
-He later discovered painting, when he went to the School of Fine Arts.«I always felt this need to do painting.» — Manuel Cargaleiro
+He started playing with ceramics when he was still in primary school, at the home of a potter, José Trindade.
+Later he discovered painting, when he went to the School of Fine Arts.«I always felt the need to paint.» — Manuel Cargaleiro

 2.Before Fine Arts, he studied Science.

-Manuel Cargaleirosaid: “My father was a farmer, and his dream was for me to be a veterinarian, or an agronomist.
+Manuel Cargaleiro stated: «My father was a farmer, and his dream was that I would become a veterinarian or an agronomist.
 My brother was a veterinarian, but I was not an agronomist.”

-Manuel Cargaleiroaccount: In the second year, he held an exhibition only of ceramics at Galeria de Março, with José-Augusto França.
-As a professor of painting and ceramics at António Arroio had retired at the time, they took the Minister of Education there, who was Francisco Leite Pinto, and he said “call this one”.
-I told them I hadn't finished the course yet.
-“It doesn't hurt; will be appointed by ministerial order” (laughs).
+Manuel Cargaleiro account: In the second year, he held an exhibition of ceramics only at Galeria de Março, with José-Augusto França.
+As a teacher of painting and ceramics at António Arroio had retired at the time, they took the Minister of Education there, who was Francisco Leite Pinto, and he said “call this one”.
+I told them that I hadn't finished the course yet.
+“It doesn't matter; will be appointed by ministerial dispatch” (laughs).
 I was at António Arroio for a number of years.
-Several things happened, and at a certain point I made the decision: “It's not my life to be a teacher, and I'm going to risk it, I'm going to leave teaching”.
+Several things happened, and at a certain point I made the decision: “My life is not about being a teacher, and I'm going to take a risk, I'm going to leave teaching”.

-4. Lived on Rue des Grands Augustins, where Picasso lived.
+4. He lived on Rue des Grands Augustins, where Picasso lived.

-According to the Portuguese artist, lyrical abstractionism is a simplistic definition of a graphic that conveys the person's state of mind at a given moment.
+According to the Portuguese artist, lyrical abstractionism is a simplistic definition of a graphic design that conveys a person's state of mind at a given moment.
 It's not an abstract thing, it's a real situation.
 When he paints and draws, he represents a sensation, and he tries to convey it.